Head RGB Camera

 Head cameras use consistent coordinate conventions across the dataset:

-• This convention is used for the intrinsic matrix KK, the distortion model DD, rectification RR, and the projection matrix PP, as well as for the extrinsic rotation RR and translation tt.
+- This convention is used for the intrinsic matrix , the distortion model , rectification , and the projection matrix , as well as for the extrinsic rotation and translation .

 Camera coordinate frame (OpenCV convention): z-axis forward (blue), x-axis right (red), y-axis down (green).